turbot/steampipe-plugin-aws/docs/tables/aws_redshift_parameter_group.md

 # Table: aws_redshift_parameter_group

-A parameter group contains a WLM configuration and a set of cluster parameters.
-It optimizes query performance.
+A parameter group is a group of parameters that apply to all of the databases that you create in the cluster.
 ## Examples

 ### Basic info